compasscreative/statamic-v2-boilerplate/public/_website-launch-list.md

 - N - Make sure all assets are compressed an minified
 - N - Optimize images, transparent pngs can be reduced with ImageAlpha.app
 - N - CMS contains helpful instructions
-- N - CMS contains size instructions for images
-- N - Form error messages are functioning properly (often rely on require for browser, non-js method)
+- N - Form error messages are functioning properly (often rely on require for browser, non-js method)ain.

 ## Programming